jennytrinh96/pandas-challenge/README.md

 ## Summary Analysis

     In this dataset, there are 15 schools total in the district and 8 of them are charter schools.
-Comparing the results of top and lowest performing schools in the district, the top 5 schools with the highest overall passing percentages are charter schools.
+Comparing the results of top and lowest performing schools in the district, the top 5 schools with the highest overall passing percentages (96% and above) are charter schools.
 According to the tables, students scores are not affected by the amount of money spent on per student.
-Schools with the highest overall passing percentage have a lower budget spent on each student.
-Schools who have lower percentage in overall passing scores have a higher budget spent on each student.
-Schools with a budget of $630 or greater correlates schools with a large school size.
+Schools with the highest overall passing percentage have a lower budget of $630 or less spent on each student.
+Schools who have lower percentage in overall passing scores (53% or less) have a higher budget spent on each student.
+Schools with a budget of $630 or greater correlates schools with a larger school sizes with students 3,000 and up.

 ![Top_5_and_Lowest5](PyCitySchools/Images/topandlowestperforming.png)
 ![Scores_SchoolSpending](PyCitySchools/Images/school_spending_scores.png)

     Out of 15 schools, there are a total of approximately 39,000 students attending.
-In reference to 'Scores by School Size' datatable, it is observed that schools with a greater student count have scores lower in percentage of overall passing.
-Compared to schools with a lower student count, these students score higher overall in both math and reading subjects.
-Charter schools have a lower student count.
+In reference to 'Scores by School Size' datatable, it is observed that schools with a greater student count (2000 or greater students) have scores lower in percentage of overall passing (less than 59%).
+Compared to schools with a lower student count, these students score higher overall in both math and reading subjects (96%).
+Charter schools commonly have a lower student count for 2000 students or less.
 In conclusion, in this school district, charter schools with a smaller school size will score higher overall.

 ![Scores_and_School_Sizes](PyCitySchools/Images/scores_sizes.png)
 ![School_Size](PyCitySchools/Images/school_size.png)